trussworks/formik-to-react-hook-form-migration-guide/README.md

    - If you use [Storybook](https://storybook.js.org/), it can also be a great way to manually sanity test your component with a reasonable feedback loop.
-4. Replace Formik hooks and utilities with the React Hook Form equivalents, extract the necessary return props, and ensure they are properly wired into your resulting markup .
+4. Replace Formik hooks and utilities with the React Hook Form equivalents, extract the necessary return props, and ensure they are properly wired into your resulting markup.
 5. Once all Formik references have been removed, iterate on your tests and the component as necessary until all tests pass.